muellesi/e-smog.org/_posts/en/2018-03-05-gimp-windows-part1.md

   parse_block_html: true
 ---

 Building GIMP for Windows seems like a tedious task at first - there seems to be no current information about which requirements have to be met and what to do in which order.
-There is a short tutorial on [wiki.gimp.org](https://wiki.gimp.org/wiki/Hacking:Building/Windows#Building_GIMP_natively_under_Windows_using_MSYS2) that guides you through the most basic steps of building Gimp so I will  refer to that tutorial for most of the basic things like setting up a basic build environment.
+There is a short tutorial on [wiki.gimp.org](https://wiki.gimp.org/wiki/Hacking:Building/Windows#Building_GIMP_natively_under_Windows_using_MSYS2) that guides you through the most basic steps of building Gimp so I will try to stay as close as possible to that tutorial for most of the basic things like setting up a basic build environment.

 After the basic setup I will guide you through the necesseary steps to integrate the needed build steps into Visual Studio Code.
 This will enable you to build and debug GIMP from within VS Code.

 <!--more-->
 ## Setup

-### Setting up an MSYS2 build environment
-Until recently, Gimp couldl not be built natively on Windows.
+Until recently, Gimp could not be built natively on Windows.
 Its build process requires certain tools to be available on the build system that do not come with a typical windows installation.
 This changed with Windows 10's optional Ubuntu Subsystem but since not everyone uses Windows 10 yet, this Tutorial will still use the 'old' approach of using [MSYS2](http://www.msys2.org/) to get the required build essentials.

+### Setting up an MSYS2 build environment
 Basically, MSYS2 emulates a Linux environment with full support of Arch Linux' 'pacman' package manager.
 When downloading, make sure to use the 64 bit version of MSYS2 if your system supports it - there is no advantage of using the 32bit version.

 **Info:** You could install MSYS2 wherever you want but from this point I will assume that it is located in a direct subfolder of the C: drive to make paths shorter.
 Also be carful not to use a path that contain spaces since this could lead to strange problems later on.
 {: class="hint"}

 After you've installed MSYS2, let's have a quick look at its root folder: You will see that there are four executables:
 * msys2.exe - this is the exectuable that we will use for basic setup